Get PeakVisor App

 Mammoth Mountain is home to some of the finest quality and diversity of ski terrain in the US.
 The sheer expanse of skiable acreage means the mountain can cater to skiers of all abilities.
 As it is (approximately) shaped like a giant Hershey’s Kiss, there is easy terrain on the lower mountain and extremely steep terrain at the top.

 The lift system is absolutely state-of-the-art and capable of handling weekend crowds from LA without long queues developing throughout the mountain.
-Yes, there will be some lines at desirable staging points like the upper panoramic gondola on a powder day.
-Sometimes large storms force much of the mountain to remain closed and the lower lifts can get overwhelmed.
+Some lines will form at desirable staging points, like the upper panoramic gondola on a powder day.
+Sometimes large storms force much of the mountain to remain closed, and the lower lifts can get overwhelmed.
 However, the mountain is relatively devoid of long lift lines when all of the terrain is open.
 There are so many lifts that chairlift names can be difficult to keep track of — it just takes time.

 Beginners